 Dimensions in Angular Schedule component

-The Scheduler dimensions refers to both height and width of the entire layout and it accepts 3 types of values.
+Scheduler dimensions refer to the height and width of the entire layout and support three types of values:

 import { NgModule } from '@angular/core'